The Daylilies are blooming their little hearts out right now.

 Daylilies are in the genus Hemerocallis which has about 15 species of daylilies.
 They are not part of the Lilium genus, which is the genus for true lilies.

-The name Hemerocallis comes from the Greek words ἡμέρα (hemera) “day” and καλός (kalos) “beautiful”.
-In China, the daylily symbolize motherhood.
+The name Hemerocallis comes from the Greek words ἡμέρα (Hemera) “day” and καλός (Kalos) “beautiful.”
+In China, the daylily symbolizes motherhood.

-Daylilies have been dubbed the ‘perfect perennial’ because their wonderful features: they are pretty low maintenance, beautiful colored blooms, tremendous drought tolerance, and they can grow in most zones.
+Daylilies have been dubbed the ‘perfect perennial’ because of their wonderful features: they are pretty low maintenance, beautiful colored blooms, excellent drought tolerance, and they can grow in most zones.

 #OTD On this day in 1850, The Sydney Morning Herald shared an advertisement from plantsman John McMahon.

-McMahan advertised that he had put together a catalogue of nearly 2000 species of plants.
+McMahan advertised that he had put together a catalog of nearly 2000 species of plants.
 For his customers, McMahon assured that,

 "Plants securely packed for long journeys, glazed plant cabins prepared, and filled with rare plants for transmission to Europe."